JacJenk54/LIS-690/Nano_Notes.md

 ### Reflection
 - I found the nano text editor to be very intriguing and look forward to using it.
 - I will also give `tilde` and `micro` and try due to them offereing more userfriendly settings.
-- I found it interesting how nano uses older keytroke commands due to it predating the [Common User Access](https://cseanburns.github.io/systems-librarianship/cua guidleines).
+- I found it interesting how nano uses older keytroke commands due to it predating the Common User Access guidleines.